Meet Our Providers

 I hold a Master’s of Social Work degree from the University of Michigan and a Bachelor of Science in Psychology and Bachelor of Science in Women’s and Gender Studies from Grand Valley State University.

-I utilize Acceptance and Commitment Therapy, Brief Dynamic Therapy, Cognitive Behavioral Therapy, Cultural-Relational Therapy, Dialectical Behavioral Therapy Skills Reinforcement, Emotion-Focused Therapy, Eye-Movement Desensitization and Reprocessing Therapy (EMDR), Intersectional Feminist Therapy, Motivational Interviewing, Solution Focused Therapy, Suicide Intervention, and Trauma‐Focused Cognitive Behavioral Therapy treatment modalities.
+I utilize Acceptance and Commitment Therapy, Brief Dynamic Therapy, Cognitive Behavioral Therapy, Cultural-Relational Therapy, Dialectical Behavioral Therapy Skills Reinforcement, Emotion-Focused Therapy, Eye-Movement Desensitization and Reprocessing Therapy (EMDR), Intersectional Feminist Therapy, Motivational Interviewing, Solution Focused Therapy, Suicide Intervention, and Trauma‐Focused Cognitive Behavioral Therapy and other Trauma Stabilization treatment modalities.

 As a therapist, I understand that psychological conflict can also emerge through cultural disruption, social injustice, and historical trauma.
 I employ an Anti-Racist, Trauma‐Informed-Care, Affirming, Harm-Reduction approach to help clients heal, learn, grow, and thrive.
 I support treatment goals and objectives based on an honest examination of thoughts, feelings, and behaviors without judgment.